FRANCIS: Fast Reaction Algorithms for Network Coordination In Switches

-\textit{Solution}: To support general (any potential group) and scalable (suitable for switches with many ports) messaging, we introduce \emph{dynamic} multicasting.
-Namely, we store Boolean filter vectors in egress SRAM registers, and modify these at runtime according to the algorithm.
-When we want to send a packet to these neighbors, we \emph{broadcast} it to all ports, and then drop those that are filtered.
-This approach inevitably generates wasted packets between the ingress pipeline and the egress pipeline.
-However, since our multicast is only used on the small portion of the traffic used by the distributed algorithm, this appears quite manageable.
-Thus, we implement dynamic multicasting for scalability and generality.
+\underline{Solution}.
+To support general (any neighbor subset) and scalable (suitable for switches with many ports) messaging, we introduce \emph{dynamic} multicasting.
+In Tofino, we store Boolean filter vectors in egress SRAM registers, and modify them at runtime according to the algorithm.
+To multicast packets to neighbors, we \emph{broadcast} it to all egress ports, and then drop those that are filtered.
+This approach inevitably generates wasted packets from the traffic manager to the egress pipeline.
+However, since our multicast is only used on a small portion of the traffic used by the distributed algorithms, this appears quite manageable.
+Thus, we implement \mbox{dynamic multicasting for scalability and generality}.

-\textbf{Handling packet loss.} \textit{Challenge}: Most message passing algorithms assume reliable networks but in practice we have packet loss.
-We cannot implement the full reliable transmission protocols, such as TCP, on switches.
-This is because the switches do not have enough memory to keep a buffer of packets for retransmission.
-Moreover, switches do not natively support timeouts and retransmission primitives.
+\textit{2.
+Handling packet loss.} \underline{Challenge}.
+Most message-passing algorithms assume reliable networks but, in practice, we have packet loss.
+We cannot fully implement reliable transmission protocols, such as TCP, on switches' data plane, as switches are not capable of supporting dynamic memory management required for software TCP, and they may not intrinsically support timeouts and complex retransmission primitives.